Manishmbm2010/Transaction_statistic_streaming_service/README.md

 ## Project :  Transaction stats streaming as a service

-Code provide streaming of real time stats of transactions as a service that runs in a docker container.
+Code provide streaming of real time stats of transactions as a service and provide the instructions to deploy the code in docker container.

 ## Project Brief

-This service have two end points, first to get the transaction data into the system and second endpoint provide the way to get the stats(sum,total,min,max,avg) of transaction inserted in last 60 seconds.
+This service has two end points, first one to get the transaction data into the system and second endpoint provide the way to get the stats(sum,total,min,max,avg) of transactions whose time stamp is not older than 60 seconds.
+In order to acheive the time and space complexity almost constant for /statistic end point , a daemon kind of scheduled process has been setup.
+This process execute with 1 millisecond of interval of its last iteration , that make sure you get all updated stats without getting into the calculation that makes the O(1) time complexity for /statistic end point.
+Scheduled process takes care of deletion of transaction which are older than 60 seconds ,hence maintaing the space complexity to the number of transaction intiated in last 60 seconds.
+API are thread safe and allow concurrent updates on the list that makes the solution more robbust.

 ## Technology stack